pellegrino/jackpot/README.md

 ## Installation

-1. Add jackpot to your gemfile as you normally would do with any bundler powered gem.
+1. Add jackpot to your Gemfile as you normally would do with any bundler powered gem.
+You might also have to add bootstrap-sass and jquery-rails as they are used extensively at jackpot.

+        gem 'jackpot'
+        group :assets do
+          gem 'bootstrap-sass', "~> 2.0.0"
+          gem 'jquery-rails',   "~> 2.0.0"
+        end

 1. Create an initializer to configure your gateway information.
 Heres an example of how to do it

       Jackpot.configure do |c|